Target strength pattern

 Frequency— Pattern frequencies

-Frequencies used to define the applicable RCS for each page of the
+Frequencies used to define the applicable target strength for each page of the

 Specify the target strength (TS) of a 5m long rigid cylinder immersed in water and plot TS values along an azimuth cut.
 Assume the short-wavelength approximation.
 The cylinder radius is 2m.
 The speed of sound is 1520 m/s.